odoo/odoo/doc/reference/orm.rst

              date string, therefore this practice is **heavily** discouraged.

-Common operations with dates and datetimes such as addition, substraction or fetching the start/end of a period are exposed through both :class:`~odoo.fields.Date` and :class:`~odoo.fields.Datetime`.
+Common operations with dates and datetimes such as addition, subtraction or fetching the start/end of a period are exposed through both :class:`~odoo.fields.Date` and :class:`~odoo.fields.Datetime`.
 These helpers are also available by importing `odoo.tools.date_utils`.